 Then comes a few zig-zaggy turns.

 After one of the puppets asks "what is the time?"
 Tony replies "It's quarter to 9, time to have a bath" and all of them are now in a bathtub.
 He scrubs them down taking no consideration to the fact that they're already clean.
-The first few views of the video I didn't put too much thought into the scene but after a while I've come to the idea that Tony is already conditioning them to do as time dictates.
+In the first few views of the video, I didn't put too much thought into the scene but after a while, I've come to the idea that Tony is already conditioning them to do as time dictates.
 To obey time.
 If it's time for a bath, you take a bath, clean or not.

-At this point in the video the characters go with Tony (against their wishes) through time learning how time affects different things.
+At this point in the video, the characters go with Tony (against their wishes) through time learning how time affects different things.
 It's also the first scene where you get a sense of the dark meaning behind the video.
-The first being a ripe apple that over time becomes nasty, followed by shriveled evil looking tree and then a close up after the younger puppet says he's friends with his dad.
+The first is a ripe apple that over time becomes nasty, followed by a shriveled, evil-looking tree and then a close-up after the younger puppet says he's friends with his dad.
 Sinister music and a reddish tint go over the video.
-The creators have shown the dad a few times and I get the feeling that they feel like parents are misrepresented in children shows.
-Maybe Becky and Joe feel like shows try to make parents out to be bad creating a rift between the two.
+The creators have shown the dad a few times and I get the feeling that they feel like parents are misrepresented in children's shows.
+Maybe Becky and Joe feel like shows try to make parents out to be bad, creating a rift between the two.

-Next Tony goes about explaining that time flies fast when you're having fun but stops the bird puppet from having such fun stating "There's a time a place" for things like that.
+Next Tony goes about explaining that time flies fast when you're having fun but stops the bird puppet from having such fun stating, "There's a time and place" for things like that.
 He vilifies the idea of having fun if it's not time for that.
-Another queue that Tony wants time to control what we do not us.
+Another queue that Tony wants time to control what we do, not us.

-After their travels through time Tony and company are back in their living room and the puppets begin to discuss some pretty deep questions about time.
+After their travels through time, Tony and company are back in their living room and the puppets begin to discuss some pretty deep questions about time.
 In fact, the most important and deep thinking questions in my opinion.
-But as soon as the reality of time comes into question Tony's alarm goes off halting the discussion reminding them, and all of us, that whether time is real or not our every action is governed by the tic toc of the clock.
+But as soon as the reality of time comes into question Tony's alarm goes off halting the discussion reminding them, and all of us, that whether time is real or not, our every action is governed by the tick tock of the clock.

 Then the ending of the video commences where Tony has had enough of their silly discussions and time begins to speed up.
 Ultimately leading to their falling apart and death.
 But didn't Tony not want to talk about death earlier?
 It seems like he didn't want the puppets to think about death until it was too late.